32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 25. Use Ferries Wisely

 Ferries are a cost-effective way to hop between islands.
-Look for passenger tickets only, which are usually cheaper than bringing a car.
+Look for passenger-only tickets, which are usually cheaper than bringing a car.

 26. Consider Off The Beaten Track Islands